lucky-sideburn/Awesome-Not-Persuasive-Or-Not-Very-Persuasive/README.md

 ## Internet Resources

+(some definitions are taken from other internet resources like Wikipedia)

 - [Linux](https://www.kernel.org/) - Linux is a clone of the operating system Unix, written from scratch by Linus Torvalds with assistance from a loosely-knit team of hackers across the Net